boriskaus/MagmaThermoKinematics.jl/docs/src/man/example_mtk_gmg_3d.md

 These examples show that the same MTK_GMG solver pipeline can be reused across different volcanic systems by changing setup data and runtime choices instead of rewriting core numerics.

 - Unzen3D demonstrates a workflow where the model domain, phase structure, and thermal state are assembled from imported topography and project-specific initialization logic.
-- Lanin3D demonstrates a workflow where a dedicated setup builder script controls geometry and initial fields while still using the same MTK_GeoParams_3D solve path.
+- Lanin3D demonstrates a workflow where a custom topography is downloaded using GMT if the file doesn't exist, and a custom output hook is defined to print time and iteration diagnostics.
 - Both examples use the same core concepts: CartData construction, material tuples, dike parameterization, and hook-based customization for output and diagnostics.

-In practice, this means MTK can move from synthetic benchmark setups to real-world applications by swapping geological input data and user hooks while keeping the computational framework stable.
+In practice, this means MagmaThermoKinematics.jl can move from synthetic benchmark setups to real-world applications by swapping geological input data and user hooks while keeping the computational framework stable.

 ## Unzen3D